 College of Liberal Arts & Social Sciences > Academics > The Art School > Faculty > Laura Kina

-Kina’s artwork focuses on themes of distance, belonging, the fluidity of cultural difference, and the slipperiness of identity.
+Laura Kina is Vincent de Paul Professor in The Art School and an American Studies, Critical Ethnic Studies, Global Asian Studies, and Women's and Gender Studies affiliated faculty member.
+Kina is an artist-scholar who specializes in painting, contemporary art, and ethnic studies.
+Kina's artwork focuses on themes of distance, belonging, the fluidity of cultural difference, and the slipperiness of identity.
 Okinawan and Hawai'i diaspora and mixed race representations are subjects that run through her work.
 Asian American, transpacific, contemporary Asian American art, Critical Mixed Race studies, and feminist/queer theory form the nexus for her intersectional scholarly research, publications, and projects.